 What to Look For In a Document Management System

-This system should give you option of securely sharing documents with external users with encrypted files both in transit and at rest.
-You can also check if it has the option to rescind the record and track it.
+This system may have the option to share encrypted documents with external users securely.
+You could also check to see if you can rescind the record and track it.

-Check if the billing system can integrate with your current time and billing software or you might need some custom programming.
+You’ll need to see if the billing system can integrate with the software you already have or if it will require custom programming.

-Check if you can file emails directly into the package and how many steps does it take to do so.
+Try to figure out if you can send emails directly to your provider and how many steps it takes.

-Check your reporting capabilities and ways to control them.
-Check who can access them?
+Check your reporting capabilities and whether access is controlled.

-Is the dashboard easy to navigate or will your employees need the training to use and get started with the software?
+Is the dashboard user-friendly, or will employees need the training to get started with the software?

-Check that in case any software issues does the provider have a support team and what time is the support available.
+When selecting a cloud-based system, check to see if there is a customer service team and what hours they are available.
 Find out their limitations on what they can do for you.

 Conversion Planning & Support